SkyCity pulls out of Auckland Pride Parade

 SkyCity Auckland has pulled its participation in the next Auckland Pride Parade over the decision by organisers to ban police marching in uniform.

-The decision follows a slew of supporters who have cut ties with the annual parade, to be staged in February next year.
+The decision comes after a slew of supporters cut ties with the annual parade, to be staged in February next year.

-General manager human resources Claire Walker said that as a company that championed diversity and inclusion in the workplace SkyCity could not condone the exclusion of uniformed police from the parade.
+SkyCity Auckland general manager human resources Claire Walker said that as a company that championed diversity and inclusion in the workplace it could not condone the exclusion of uniformed police from the parade.

-NZME, publisher of the NZ Herald, also ended its Pride sponsorship yesterday.

 "Having taken a leadership stance as one of the first Rainbow Tick-accredited employers, SkyCity is a proud and active supporter of LGBTIQ+ people, both among our own diverse and talented staff and the wider Rainbow community," Walker said.

 "We have supported previous Pride Parades as a celebration of this community.

-We were also very proud to have our values of tolerance and inclusion recognised at the Deloitte Top 200 Awards, where SkyCity won the Diversity and Inclusion leadership category."
+"We were also very proud to have our values of tolerance and inclusion recognised at the Deloitte Top 200 Awards, where SkyCity won the Diversity and Inclusion leadership category.

 "Regrettably, SkyCity feels that the decision of the parade's organisers not to include uniformed police in next year's event is not consistent with those values, and therefore we have made the decision not to participate.''